Who are Trump's Judicial Nominees?

 Gone, for all practical purposes, is the tradition that prevented action on a judicial nominee who was not approved by his or her home state senators.
 Gone is the practice of not holding a confirmation hearing until the American Bar Association has completed its professional evaluation of the nominee.
 Gone is the general practice of not piling up multiple nominees in one hearing.
 And now, for the first time, the Senate Judiciary Committee is holding confirmation hearings during a Senate recess, over the objections of the minority party.

 Trump's plan to pack the courts depends upon crucial votes by our senators.
-A single vote can block or confirm a judicial nominee — and impact our rights and freedoms for years to come.
+A handful of senators can make the difference between confirmation and rejection of Trump’s harmful nominees — impacting our rights and freedoms for years to come.

 Sen. Susan Collins (R-Me.) joined a party line vote to confirm Grasz.
 This was despite Grasz being an anti-abortion, anti-LGBTQ judge rated “not qualified” by the ABA.